iBoonie/DS2BW-ResetPoints/README.md

 I have included the source if you want to take a peak in it.
 You can also decompile it, but you will need tankviewer: https://siegetheday.org/?q=node/2951

 Note: This will not work with aranna legacy mod since both of them modify the hotbar on the bottom.
-If you want to reset your skills, make sure to disable the aranna mod first.
+If you want to reset your skills, make sure to disable aranna legacy mod first.